The Future of Large Language Model Pre-training is Federated: Evaluation

+Our experiments have shown that meaningfully-sized LLMs can be trained in a federated fashion when using full client participation.
+However, one particularly effective way of reducing overall training costs in terms of parallel computing while still having the regularization benefits of training on more data is to subsample a smaller portion of the entire federated population.
+The experiments in \cref{fig:fed:perplexity-partial} show how subsampling only $6.25\%$ of clients from our $64$-client partition results in the same performance as our previous full-participation experiments, despite training only $4$ clients per round instead of $8$.
+Such robustness to partial participation opens the door to highly efficient LLM training schedules in which the scalable addition of data, as needed, improves convergence whilst minimizing computing resource utilization.
+Furthermore, it enables applications where multiple federated workloads may be executed simultaneously by sampling different clients from the population.

-\paragraph{Interplay of Client and Server Models:}
+\subsection{Interplay of Client and Server Models:}

-We further investigate the training dynamics of the models of size \num{75} and \num{350} million trainable parameters.
+We further investigate the training dynamics of the models of size \num{75}M and \num{350}M parameters.
 In particular, we are interested in understanding how the client and server models interplay as the FL converges.
-As \cref{fig:fed:norm-(generic-scale)} shows, the server model initially ``pulls back'' the clients's model norms through the aggregation.
+As \cref{fig:fed:norm-(generic-scale)} shows, the server model initially ``pulls back'' the clients' model norms through the aggregation.
 After a few rounds, the federated aggregation starts incrementing the norm of the averaged clients' models until the global and local models converge to the same norm. \Cref{fig:fed:norm-(generic-scale)} showcases how the client and server optimizations interplay to agree on an initial set of global model parameters and then converge to an optimum.
+The same trends are present for our heterogeneous partition of The Pile~(\cref{fig:fed:norm-pile}) and for our partial-participation experiments~(\cref{fig:fed:norm-partial}.

-\paragraph{Federated Optimization Aligns Client Gradients:}
+\subsection{Federated Optimization Aligns Client Gradients:}

-The cause of client model convergence can be observed in \cref{fig:fed:pseudograd-vs-localgrad-(generic-scale)}, which showcases the relationship between the norms of the per-round \textbf{pseudo-gradient}~(i.e, average client update) and the local client gradients applied at every SGD step.
+We observe the cause of client model convergence in \cref{fig:fed:pseudograd-vs-localgrad-(generic-scale)}, which showcases the relationship between the norms of the per-round \textbf{pseudo-gradient}~(i.e., average client update) and the local client gradients applied at every SGD step.
 While the pseudo-gradient starts much larger than the applied local gradients, it reaches a similar or much smaller size as the client models converge.
+The same trends hold for our results on heterogeneous data, shown in \cref{fig:fed:pseudograd-vs-localgrad-pile}, and for our partial-participation experiments, shown in \cref{fig:fed:pseudograd-vs-localgrad-partial}.